How to Plan & Host a Hybrid Fundraiser in 10 Steps

-As a new year comes into focus, one thing is clear: having strategies to reach donors both virtually and eventually in-person will be a fundraising necessity.
+As we move past the pandemic, the world of fundraising continues to change and evolve.
+One thing is clear: having strategies to reach donors both virtually and in-person is a fundraising necessity.

-Nonprofits need to find ways to engage dual audiences from both in the ballroom and at home, as we continue to navigate through the pandemic and get back to a “new normal”.
+Nonprofits need to find ways to engage dual audiences from both in the ballroom and at home, as we navigate past the pandemic and back to a “new normal”.

 Hybrid fundraising has gained momentum as a way to bring fundraising events to both live and virtual audiences.
 Think of it as the “best of both worlds,” blending fundraising best practices and technology to create seamless giving experiences – anytime, anywhere.